danielbodnar/awesome-stars/README.md

 ## firebase

+- [pubkey/client-side-databases](https://github.com/pubkey/client-side-databases) - An implementation of the exact same app in Firestore, AWS Datastore, PouchDB, RxDB and WatermelonDB
 - [ConduitPlatform/Conduit](https://github.com/ConduitPlatform/Conduit) - Batteries-included backend that works with any stack.
 - [firecmsco/firecms](https://github.com/firecmsco/firecms) - Awesome Firebase/Firestore-based CMS.
 The missing admin panel for your Firebase project!
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_